The Critical First Six Months: A Startup Make-or-Break Period

 "I'm not ready to build.
 First I need a co-founder."

-Months go by.
-You network.
-You pitch.
-You meet people.
 You don't find the right person.
 You keep looking.

 The reality: Waiting for a co-founder is often a way to avoid the hard work of starting.
+You can validate, build, and launch significant portions of an MVP alone.
+Once you have traction, you'll be in a much stronger position to recruit.

 The fix: Start alone.
 Prove something works.
 Then recruit from a position of strength.
+When you have users, revenue, or clear validation, finding a co-founder becomes much easier.
+You'll also be better at evaluating them because you'll understand what you actually need.

 Trap #10: The Validation Theater